ahmed-tarek-2004/Github-Actions/README.md

 - Your volume of CI runs is high enough that self-hosted becomes cheaper than GitHub's rates
 - You need a custom software environment that's impractical to set up fresh every job

 **The tradeoff:** You become responsible for maintaining the machine — OS updates, security patches, installed software, uptime.
-GitHub-hosted runners are maintained by GitHub; self-hosted runners are maintained by you.
+GitHub-hosted runners are maintained by GitHub, self-hosted runners are maintained by you.

 ---
 ## GitHub Marketplace